-- LO1.
-To learn about HTML, DHTML concepts. - LO2.
-To implement a variety of presentation effects in HTML. - LO3.
-To know about appropriate client-side applications. - LO4.
-To gain the Knowledge of XML and its applications. - LO5.
-To know about java scripts and create adaptive web pages
+LO1 To learn about HTML, DHTML concepts.
+LO2 To implement a variety of presentation effects in HTML.
+LO3 To understand the concepts of client-side applications.
+LO4 To gain the Knowledge of XML and its applications.
+LO5 To know about java scripts and create adaptive web pages